verrazzano/docs/content/en/docs/applications/delivery/deploy.md

 ---
-title: "Deploy Applications with Argo CD"
+title: "Deploy Applications With Argo CD"
 description: "Use Argo CD to synchronize and deploy applications"
 weight: 6
 draft: false